 - Creating concepts.

-- Validating the concepts with users with product knowledge.
+- Validation of the concepts with users with product knowledge.

 - Testing the prototypes by users with product knowledge.